 If your knowledge base includes satisfaction ratings, you'll be able to see exactly where customers aren't getting the information they need.

-Businesses of all types can benefit from creating a knowledge base; it’s a critical tool in providing customer support.
-Instead of customers having to call or write in to your support team and wait to get an answer, they can self-serve to find the answers they need in your knowledge base instantly.
+Businesses of all types can benefit from creating a knowledge base; it's a critical tool in providing customer support.
+Instead of customers having to write in to your support team and wait to get an answer, they can self-serve to find the answers they need in your knowledge base instantly.

-This provides a better customer experience and alleviates the need for your support team to answer repetitive questions — instead, they can focus on helping customers with more complex requests and issues, allowing you to provide better support all around.
+This provides a better customer experience and alleviates the need for your team to answer repetitive questions — instead, they can focus on helping customers with more complex requests and issues, allowing you to provide better support all around.